miguelmartin75/anax/README.md

 > 1. For Windows, you may have to use the Visual Studio command line in order for it to build.
 > 2. In Windows, unless you have a bash command line, you cannot run the scripts provided in the repository (sorry; if someone wants to add batch scripts to do what I have done above, that would be appreciated).

-A more detailed tutorial on how to install will be avaliable on the [wiki](https://github.com/miguelmartin75/anax/wiki/Getting-Started).
+A more detailed tutorial on how to install is avaliable on the [wiki](https://github.com/miguelmartin75/anax/wiki/Getting-Started).

 # Quick Tutorial

 This section will explain how to use the library, but it will not go into much specific detail.
 If you want a more detailed guide, please refer to this [page](https://github.com/miguelmartin75/anax/wiki/Using-the-Library) on the [wiki].

 > #### **NOTE:**
-> It is assumed you know what an Entity System is.
+> It is assumed you know what an [Entity System](https://github.com/miguelmartin75/anax/wiki/What-is-an-Entity-System%3F) is.

 ### The World